dscamiss/blog/content/posts/attention-lipschitz.md

 ## Introduction

-In this post, we prove that the scaled dot-product self-attention map is not Lipschitz for unbounded inputs.
+In this post, we prove that the scaled dot-product self-attention map is not Lipschitz (for unbounded inputs).
 This fact is already known in the literature, for example as [1, Theorem 3.1].
 The proof presented here differs in two important ways.
 First, the proof is component-free, in the sense that we avoid computing